 If your WatCard has been lost or stolen there are two things you need to do in order to replace it.

 - Deactivate your card.
 All transactions made with your WatCard are your responsibility, even if you weren’t the one making them.
 You can deactivate your WatCard online, or in person at the Turnkey Desk in the SLC or at any Food Services cash register.
 If you find your card after it has been deactivated, bring it to the WatCard office and it will be reactivated, free of charge.

 - Visit the WatCard office with a piece of photo ID.
 We’re conveniently located on the lower level of the SLC.
 A new card will be issued for a replacement fee of $30.

 Lost WatCards should be returned to the WatCard Office.
 This can be done in several ways:

-- Lost WatCards can be dropped off in person at our service counter located inside Campus Tech on the lower level of the Student Life Centre during regular business hours.
+- Lost WatCards can be dropped off in person at our service counter located in the Student Life Centre during regular business hours.

 - If you are off campus you can mail the card addressed to the WatCard Office to the university's mailing address of 200 University Ave West Waterloo, ON, CAN N2L 3G1.

 - If you are a staff or faculty member you can send the lost card via on-campus mail by addressing the envelope to the WatCard Office.

 Can I refund the money from my WatCard?

 Only students are able to request a WatCard refund because all refunds are processed through Student Accounts and Quest.
 Refunds can only be processed when the student is leaving the University.